dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     or which resolves to a type alias with a right-hand-side which denotes *S*._
-    _(This allows us to refer to the "declared superclass" uniformly accross mixin-application `class` declaration and a "normal" `class` declaration, even though the former cannot have any `extends` clause.
+    _(This allows us to refer to the "declared superclass" uniformly across mixin-application `class` declaration and a "normal" `class` declaration, even though the former cannot have any `extends` clause.
     A `class` declaration has at most one declared superclass declaration, it can have none if it's a non-mixin application declaration with no